dougsweetser/Q/docs/Math/products.book.md

 interesting to speculate about is the role of the Euclidean outer product.
 It is possible that the antisymmetric, vector nature of the space/time product could be related to spin.
-Whatever the interpretation, the Grassman and Euclidean inner and outer products seem destine to do useful work in physics.
+Whatever the interpretation, the Grassman and Euclidean inner and outer products seem destined to do useful work in physics.